“Where is he going anyway?” Joanne mumbled, her expression impatient as they were all hovering over their seats, trying to get a better view.

 “What’s that?”
 Ehlo asked, waving his hand toward the folder in Yvonne’s hand.

-“Old Dad got some stuffs for me,” Yvonne replied, opening the folder and handing some files to Wallace.
+“Old Dad got some stuff for me,” Yvonne replied, opening the folder and handing some files to Wallace.

 Wallace had on a puzzled expression but read it anyway.